junxit/us-congress-bills-115/metadata.md

 - 2017-01-05 — The Speaker designated the Honorable Randy Hultgren to act as Chairman of the Committee.
 - 2017-01-05 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2017-01-05 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendments, which were debated earlier and on which further proceedings had been postponed.
+- 2017-01-06 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.